Published May 2, 2022

 Scott Dworkin has 321K followers.

 Unfortunately, the brand - while not being personally attacked - got caught up in posts poking fun at the US President.
-This is information that should be reported.
-To explain the severe bout of negative sentiment, and to find a way of turning it into a positive.
+This is information that should be reported, to explain the spike in negative sentiment, and to find a way of turning it into a positive.

-If you're interested in the rest of these potentially brand damaging tweets, or you'd like to track the sentiment of your brand, check out The practical guide to sentiment analysis.
+If you're interested in the rest of these potentially brand damaging tweets, or you'd like to track the sentiment of your brand, you'll need a sentiment analysis tool.

 Marketing campaigns - when successful - have a significant impact on company growth.
 Are you measuring this impact?
 It’s time you proved the value of your team and your campaigns.

-Metrics to share with your organization or client:
+Metrics to share with your team and boss, or client...

 - What impact did the campaign have?